-S1.
+Sl.
 Cognitive Abilities Course Outcomes No. 1.
 Analyse outcomes Get oriented to the concept and environment of international marketing, in addition to other related concepts such as domestic marketing, multinational marketing etc. 2.
 Analyse results Develop an understanding of the various models used in international marketing such as the PESTEL Framework, EPRG Framework, Hofstede's Dimensions of Culture etc. 3.
-Comprehend entry measures into international business Comprehend the versatile proactive and reactive motivations of internationalization and strategies of entry into foreign markets, such as joint ventures, strategic alliance, countertrade, turnkey projects etc. 4.
-Understand practical approaches in international markets Conduct an STP analysis in the context of international markets, in addition to applying practical approaches to using the marketing mix in international markets, in terms of appropriate product, pricing, promotional and distribution strategies.
+Comprehend entry Comprehend the versatile proactive and reactive motivations of measures into internationalization and strategies of entry into foreign markets, such as joint international business ventures, strategic alliance, countertrade, turnkey projects etc. 4.
+Understand practical Conduct an STP analysis in the context of international markets, in addition to approaches in applying practical approaches to using the marketing mix in international markets, international markets in terms of appropriate product, pricing, promotional and distribution strategies.